Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Before living in Phu Nhuan District, I lived in three other districts in Ho Chi Minh City: District 8, which is a very local district, rarely visited by tourists; District 7, one of my favorite districts, along the northern canal, facing District 4; and Thao Dien in District 2, which is a very popular enclave for expats and families.

 In addition to where I’ve lived in the city, I’ve also been renting motorbikes on long-term deals since first coming to Vietnam in 2018.
-I like to get out to explore the city and have ridden to most places of interest in Ho Chi Minh City.
+I like to explore the city and have ridden to most places of interest in Ho Chi Minh City.
 While the city is technically divided into 24 districts, not all of them are as interesting, worth visiting, convenient, or livable as others.

 I have a pulse on the best areas to stay in Ho Chi Minh City because I live and explore here.